canonical/rockcraft/docs/explanation/pebble.rst

   independently), then the best practice entails orchestrating them within the same container, with Pebble as their manager.*

-This new notion addressed existing pain points arising from the excessive separation of concerns, which results in numerous container images whose entrypoints lack the ability to gracefully handle the underlying child processes.
+This new notion addresses existing pain points arising from the excessive separation of concerns, which results in numerous container images whose entrypoints lack the ability to gracefully handle the underlying child processes.
 This is one of the main reasons behind the gradual shift in the best